nextcloud/documentation/user_manual/files/access_webdav.rst

 files offline, use the Desktop Client to sync all files on your Nextcloud to one or more directories of your local hard drive.

-.. note:: Prior to mapping your drive, you must permit the use of Basic Authentication in the Windows Registry.
+.. note:: Windows 10 now defaults to allow Basic Authentication if HTTPS is enabled and the cert used is trusted.
+But for older versions of windows prior to mapping your drive, you must permit the use of Basic Authentication in the Windows Registry.
 The procedure is documented in KB841215_ and differs between Windows XP/Server 2003 and Windows Vista/7.
   Please follow the Knowledge Base article before proceeding, and follow the Vista instructions if you run Windows 7.

 .. _KB841215: https://support.microsoft.com/kb/841215